dryml/dryml/README.md

 ## Main Principles and Reasoning

-Two core (set of) principles were used during the development of the DRYML
+The core (set of) principles were used during the development of the DRYML

 1. **Software Models Data shall be linked/ integrated** -- in order to solve the following tasks
-   1. **Ensure Software Model Data Consistency** - when you create several diagrams in PlantUML of Visio, they are completely detached; so if the same object described in two places needs to be changed, you need to do this twice, and no data consistency is validated
+   1. **Ensure Software Model Data Consistency** - when you create several diagrams in PlantUML or Visio, they are completely detached; so if the same object described in two places needs to be changed, you need to do this twice, and no data consistency is validated
    2. **Manage Software Model Knowledge** by querying it, finding relationships and dependencies
-   3. **Compile Software Model** - find out about Model Decrepancies before implementing it
+   3. **Compile Software Model** - find out about Model Discrepancies before implementing it
    4. **Test Software Model** - find Model Defects before implementing it
    5. **Reduce Time and Costs** of turning Software Model into the working Solution - provide a baseline for code autogeneration
 2. **Software Models Data shall conform to the AIFORSE [Information Framework Principles](https://gitlab.com/aiforse/aiforse-framework/-/blob/master/Information%20Framework%20(AIFORSE_infoF)/Information%20Framework%20Principles.md)**